 Report of the Board of General Purposes

-The minutes of the Quarterly Communication of 13 September 2017 and the minutes of the Especial Communication of 31 October 2017 were confirmed.
+The Minutes of the Quarterly Communication of 12 September 2018 were confirmed.

 HRH The Duke of Kent KG was nominated to be Grand Master for the ensuing year.

-Annual Investiture of Grand Officers – 25 April 2018
+Annual Investiture of Grand Officers – 24 April 2019